I am the border

 Between 6 and 11 people live in Pyramiden today.
 They guard the property and welcome tourists who typically stop just long enough to see the abandoned buildings.
 It is possible, however, to stay the night in Pyramiden, at the only hotel in the ghost town, where some of the residents actually live.
 Pyramiden is also unique for its location.
 The town faces the Nordenskiøldbreen glacier, where polar bears and seals can be seen at a few meters distance.

 Lastly, there’s Ny-Ålesund (literally “New Ålesund”), a settlement located in the northwest of the island, home to mainly scientific researchers.
 The maximum number of people who live here is 200 in the summer, which drops to 30 in the winter.
-Kim Holmen, International Director of the Norwegian Polar Institute, carries out most of her research here, along with the students of the University of Longyearbyen.
+Kim Holmen, International Director of the Norwegian Polar Institute, carries out most of his research here along with the students of the University of Longyearbyen.

 There are no roads between the inhabited towns.
 Barentsburg, Pyramiden and Ny-Ålesund can be reached in the summer by ship and in the winter with long trips on snowmobiles or by helicopter.
 Getting around the islands of Svalbard requires a series of precise regulations and precautions.
 Outside the communities, it is not possible to walk around without being armed.
 The safe area of Longyearbyen ends at about 200 meters past the last inhabited building.

-Polar bears actually outnumber human residents on the island; therefore, it is necessary that they carry a firearm and a flare gun.
+Polar bears outnumber human residents on the island; therefore, they must carry a firearm and a flare gun.
 Getting a gun on Svalbard is not difficult.
-In fact, a permit isn’t even necessary.
-If someone wanted to rent a gun, procedure requires that they file a request with the Governor’s office (Sysselmannen).
-Their criminal record must be checked, then in a gun renting store, they must take a course and pass an exam that proves they are capable of handling a firearm correctly.
+An applicant national permit isn’t even necessary.
+If someone wants to rent a gun, the procedure requires that they file a request with the Governor’s office (Sysselmannen).
+The criminal records must be checked, and then they must take a course in a gun renting store and pass an exam that proves they are capable of handling a firearm correctly.

 Another unique aspect of the Svalbard Islands is that the sale of alcohol is rationed.
 Each citizen has a card that must be stamped every time they purchase liquor or beer.
-Only wine is not subject to limitations because, back when the first settlements were founded, wine was only available to the heads of the mining company due to its high cost.
+Wine is the only beverage that is not subject to limitations because, back when the first settlements were founded, wine was only available to the heads of the mining company due to its high cost.